Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Average Treatment Effect

+We first estimate the conditional survival function of the truncation time $Q$.
+This can be done by imposing a model on the conditional distribution function of $Q$, evaluated at $T_i$ given $V_i$ and $D_i$.
+This is compatible with our marginal structural model by Assumption \ref{assump:quasitrunc}.
+We then compute the weights $w_i^{(1)}$ for $1 \le i \le n$. $\hat{\P}(D_i = d|\boldV_i)$ in the denominators of \eqref{eq:ipweight} can be obtained using any propensity score approaches, for example the R package ``twang'' \citep{twang}, for $d = 0, 1$.

-\subsection{ES algorithm}
+\subsubsection{ES algorithm}

-To estimate the parameters $\theta$ in the weighted complete data log-likelihood \eqref{eq:ateweightcomploglikeoriginal}, we use an Expectation-Substitution (ES) algorithm, which is very similar to the well-known EM algorithm but for estimating equations instead of likelihood functions \citep{rosen:etal, elashoff2004algorithm}.
+To estimate the parameters $\theta$ in the weighted complete data log-likelihood \eqref{eq:ateweightcomploglikeoriginal}, we use an expectation-substitution (ES) algorithm, which is very similar to the well-known EM algorithm but for estimating equations instead of likelihood functions \citep{rosen:etal, elashoff2004algorithm}.
 Note that the weighted likelihood approach is in fact an Z-estimation approach, leading to sandwich type variance estimates instead of inverse of the Fisher information.
-Both EM and ES algorithms have since been applied to nonparametric (weighted) likelihoods under semiparametric models \cite[for example]{peng2000nonparametric, vaid:xu:00, faig2013}.
+Both the EM and the ES algorithms have since been applied to nonparametric (weighted) likelihoods under semiparametric models \cite[for example]{peng2000nonparametric, vaid:xu:00, faig2013}.
 In the following we described the ES algorithm as applied to \eqref{eq:ateweightcomploglikeoriginal}.

-\subsubsection{Initialization}
+{\it Initialization}

-We first compute the weights $w_i^{IP}$ for $1 \le i \le n$. $\hat{\P}(D_i = d|\boldV_i)$ in the denominators of \eqref{eq:ipweight} can be obtained using any propensity score approaches, for example the R package ``twang'' \citep{twang}, for $d=0, 1$.
-In the numerators $\hat{\P}(D_i = d)$ is estimated using the empirical proportions of each treatment group observed in the data.
-We then obtain the initial value $\theta^{(0)}$ by treating all the missing $Y$ values as $0$, ignoring left truncation, and fitting a logistic and a Cox regression model corresponding to \eqref{eq:yatetimeindcausalmodeliptw} and \eqref{eq:tatetimeindcausalmodeliptw}, respectively, with weights $w_i^{IP}$.
-The fitting can be easily done using, for example, `glm()' and `coxph()' functions in R.
+We initiate $\theta^{(0)}$ by treating all the missing $Y$ values as $0$, ignoring left truncation, and fitting a logistic and a Cox regression model corresponding to \eqref{eq:yatetimeindcausalmodeliptw} and \eqref{eq:tatetimeindcausalmodeliptw}, respectively, with weights $w_i$.
+We fit using `glm()' and `coxph()' functions in R with weights.

-\subsubsection{E-step}
+{\it E-step}